bitstadium/HockeySDK-Cordova/README.md

 ## Getting Started

-After you've created your HockeyApp account, and registered your app with the service, you can begin integrating the Cordova plugin into your app by running the following command:
+After you've created your [HockeyApp](http://hockeyapp.net) account, and registered your app with the service, you can begin integrating the Cordova plugin into your app by running the following command:

 ```shell
 cordova plugin add cordova-plugin-hockeyapp@latest
 ```

-With the CodePush plugin installed, configure your app to initialize the HockeyApp client (using your app ID) by calling the following function within your `deviceready` handler (or the equivalent location):
+With the plugin installed, configure the HockeyApp plugin with the correct app ID by calling the following function within your `deviceready` handler (or an equivalent location):

 ```javascript
 hockeyapp.start(null, null, "APP_ID");
 ```

+*NOTE: The two `null` parameters represent the success and error callbacks.
+If you'd like to listen to these events, you can simply pass in function objects instead of `null`.*

-As a reminder, the app ID can be retrieved from the details page of your app in the HockeyApp portal (see the `App ID` field below).
+As a reminder, your app ID can be retrieved from the details page of the app within the HockeyApp portal (see the `App ID` field below).

 <img width="300" src="https://cloud.githubusercontent.com/assets/116461/14294392/b5d4dcea-fb25-11e5-8d36-9bcc76368f86.png" />